 Seek professional help

-If your child is continuing to exhibit feelings of unhappiness or irritability, contact their pediatrician.
+If your child is continuing to exhibit feelings of unhappiness or irritability, contact their pediatrician for therapy and/or Group Treatment.
 They can offer referrals to specialists who can work with your child.

 eMentalHealth.ca – Enter your town or city in Canada to find mental health services, help and support in your community